-I am currently an associate professor at the computer science department of the ISEP (Institut Supérieur d'Electronique de Paris).
+I am currently an associate professor at the computer science department of the ISEP (Institut Supérieur d'Electronique de Paris), responsible for the Digital security and networks track.
 I am also a research associate in the RAP (Réseaux, Algorithmes et Probabilités) team in INRIA.

 Before joining ISEP, I was a postodoctoral researcher in the Business Intelligence Laboratory (BILab) in Télécom-ParisTech.
 I collaborated with EDF R&D, on the management of the Linky smart meters.